PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 }
 ```

-First thing that was changed is that we moved a package that was previous
-returned from the module function to the `let-in` block, and assigned it to the
-variable `myNeovimUnwrapped`.
-Instead of it now the module function returns new
-package - a simple shell application.

-In the shell application we have defined `runtimeInputs` and passed to it a list
+In the shell application we have defined `runtimeInputs`, and passed to it a
-containing two packages that correspond to the dependency lists specified in the
+list containing two packages that correspond to the dependency lists specified
-previous file.
+in the previous file.
 These packages are build using `symlinkJoin`.
 It takes the
-provided `paths` and creates symlinks pointing to them, all together in one
+provided `paths` and creates symlinks pointing to them, all bundled together in
-package.
-So it's one package that aggregates other packages through symlinks.
+one package.
+So it's one package that aggregates other packages through
+symlinks.

-{{ tip(tip="Here occures the bug mentioned earlier.
-For some reason,
+{{ tip(tip="Here occures the bug.
+For some reason, `symlinkJoin` fails to create
-`symlinkJoin` fails to create properly all symlinks if both dependencies -
+properly all symlinks if both dependencies - typescript server and lazygit - are
-typescript server and lazygit - are defined together.
-Some links will be missing
-in the resulted package.
+defined together.
+Some links will be ommitted in the resulted package.

-I don't know what is the reason that some packages are incompatible.
-That's also
+I don't know exactly what causes thus bug and which packages are incompatible.
-why I have not yet opened a github issue for it.
-The naive and rough guess is
+That's also why I have not yet opened a github issue for it.
+The naive guess is
-that `nodePackages.*` can't be mixed with other 'root' packages.") }}
+that `nodePackages.*` can't be mixed with packages from 'root'. ") }}

 The shell application we have defined is called a
 [wrapper](https://nixos.wiki/wiki/Nix_Cookbook#Wrapping_packages), and it allows
 us to enrich the original unwrapped application.
 In our case packages in the
 `runtimePaths` paths will be added to `PATH` environment vairable, and therefore
-will be avaible for the Neovim process.
+will be avaible for Neovim's process.

+{{ why(question='

-{{ why(question='Why do we pass `"$@"` to unwrapped Neovim?', answer="This is shell variable which has value of all parameters passed to the script.
-For example, if you want to edit a specific file `nvim foo.txt`, then the parameter `foo.txt` must forwarded to the original unwrapped `nvim`.") }}
+Why do we pass `"$@"` to unwrapped Neovim?', answer="

+This is shell variable which has value of all parameters passed to the script.
+For example, if you want to edit a specific file with `nvim foo.txt`, then the
+parameter `foo.txt` must be forwarded to the original unwrapped `nvim`.") }}

 You can test now that in terminal running `typescript-language-server --version`
 will tell you that the command is not recognized.
 But running the command inside